 Understanding one's purpose is integral to what motivates you in life.
 Sadly, many struggle with identifying purpose in their lives, thus, lacking motivation to do anything fulfilling with their lives.
 In such a microwave society, it is easy to be distracted by what is going on around you and forgetting about who YOU are.
 Oftentimes, life has a way of getting our attention, which then forces us to look in the mirror at our true self.
 Who am I?
 What am I doing?
 Where am I going?
 What is my Purpose?
-At the mercy of a horrific diagnosis, Kommah found her purpose for her second chance at life.
+At the mercy of a horrific diagnosis, I found my purpose for my second chance at life.
 What is yours?

 Relationships are successful when there is communication.
 My husband Charles and I, experienced many obstacles within our marriage as a result of several outside forces; cancer, adoption, surgeries, depression, and more.
 Through wise counsel, we were able to navigate our relationship in such a way that drew us closer together.
 We were and still are able to have "hard conversations" when necessary.
 Even today, we continue refining our intimacy as we balance my post-treatment limitations.
 We do what we need to do to keep our love-tanks full.

 Change is very difficult for many people and it is especially challenging in organizations.
 I am a change agent.
 I thrive on promoting healthy change and encouraging others through the process.
 As a speaker, I am very charismatic and captivating, thus highly influential.
 I am very intentional and passionate about the need for change, while understanding the fear of change from those impacted by it.